Hein Htet Aung: Selangor

 In early 2021, Htet joins Selangor for the rest of the season.
 On 13 August, his agent confirmed he has sign a new contract before his amazing performance against Kedah Darul Aman that he managed got two assist in 4–2 win.

+Negeri Sembilan (loan)

+On 1 August 2023, Htet signed to Negeri Sembilan on loan until the end of the 2023 season.
+On 7 March 2024, Htet's loan with Negeri Sembilan was extended until 30 April 2025.

 Controversies

 On March 6, 2021, after a match between Selangor II and PDRM FC, Hein displayed a three-finger salute showing solidarity for the ongoing Myanmar protests.
 As a result, on March 26, the Football Association of Malaysia (FAM) released a statement saying that Hein violated Article 59 of the FAM Disciplinary Code (2015 edition), and that he was given a one-match ban, not being allowed to participate in a match against Perak II on April 2.